History of advertising in Britain: American rivals

 New York agencies opened branches in London primarily to serve American-based multinational clients, such as General Motors and General Electric.
 Their much deeper financial base allowed them to grow rapidly from 1945 until the late 1970s, by which time they dominated the top end of the British advertising market.
 The British staged a major counter-challenge in the early 1980s, however, with considerable success, thanks to their improved access to capital.
 The British firms expanded through acquisition of American agencies, rather than the servicing of British-based multinational companies.
 Artistically, the critical moment came in the 1960s as Americans approaches impacted the British agencies.
 Britons were already deep into experimentation in music, fashion, photography, and graphic design, so they snatched at the American models of advertising.
 The first D&AD (Design and Art Direction) awards came in 1963, and helped define the standards of excellence.
 The trade magazine Campaign launched in 1968.
 "What happened in New York led to what is now regarded as the golden age of British advertising," said Alfredo Marcantonio."

+Notorious advertising campaigns

+Cadbury flake

+The Cadbury Flake chocolate was advertised on television from the 1960s.
+It has always shown an attractive female, often semi-clad, consuming the chocolate bar product, largely and obviously redolent of performing a sexual act.

+Tango canned drinks

+Tango (drink) had notorious television and radio adverts throughout the 1990s, from around 1993.
+The adverts revolved around bizarre psychological effects, or crazes, arising from people's inner needs to drink the Tango canned drink.

+Pot Noodle

+Pot Noodle, an instant noodle product, made by Unilever, has had controversial television advertising from the 1990s, with some in bad taste.